UniPassID/UniPass-Wallet-Snap/README.md

 # UniPass Wallet Snap

-An example for UniPass Wallet to integrated with [Metamask Snaps](https://docs.metamask.io/guide/snaps.html#what-is-snaps).
+An example for UniPass Wallet to integrat with [Metamask Snaps](https://docs.metamask.io/guide/snaps.html#what-is-snaps).

 >You can try online demo: https://up-wallet-snaps.vercel.app/